Traditions

 Halloween Parade and Alternate Activities

-Fans of Star Wars, the Disney princesses, ghosts and goblins, today is your day!
-Students of all ages enjoy sharing their costumes and marching in a parade.
-Older students escort younger students around the block as parents watch and cheer.
+For fans of Star Wars, Disney princesses, ghosts, and goblins, Halloween is a day of celebration!
+Students of all ages delight in showcasing their costumes and marching in a festive parade, with older students escorting their younger peers around the block as parents watch and cheer.
+For those who do not celebrate Halloween, we offer a variety of creative and fun activities, including baking and art projects.

 Every year, grandparents and other special friends of our students are invited to school for a day packed with educational and fun activities.
 Nearly 300 guests join us for this incredible day of cross-generational learning, in the classroom and Meeting House, and on the playground.